 A committee for a study programme or group of study programmes of an institute as referred to in Section 10.3(c) of the WHW.
-The organisation, duties, powers and functioning of an OC are regulated in the Participation Regulations (available via ASK HU).
+The organisation, duties, powers and functioning of an OC are regulated in the Participation Regulations (available on Governance | Hogeschool Utrecht (hu.nl)).